tferraro517/VoiceforVoiceless/README.md

 ## Acceptance Criteria
 ​
-1. When a user opens up the application: then they will see an organized layout of a local cat shelter.
+1. When a user opens up the application: then they will see an organized layout of a local New York cat shelter.
 2. When a user clicks on the contact information: then they will be able to contact the owner of the company.
 3. What a user wants to view the social media pages of the company: